Everything You Need to Know About Skylights

 Depending on the leak's location, you may need to use a can or tube of roofing cement to seal any gaps or holes in the flashing.
 You may need to apply a tube of 100% silicone caulking to seal holes around the skylight's lens or repair or replace the metal flashing around the skylight's frame.

-TIP: Try the easier repairs first, the roofing cement or silicone caulking before the more difficult flashing replacement.
+TIP: Try the easier repairs first, such as roofing cement or silicone caulking, before the more difficult flashing replacement.

 How to Flash a Skylight